11 Healing Teas from Eleven Common Herbs and Spices

 Put the leaves, fresh or dried (amount depends on 1 or more cups), in the pot and cover.

 Let steep for 5-10 minutes (remember, milder or stronger).

-Pour steeped tea through strainer and into your cup or mug.
-And then same as above; Enjoy!
+Pour steeped tea through a strainer and into your cup or mug.
+And the same as above; Enjoy!